kingscrossfrombelow/kingscrossfrombelow.github.io/_pages/index.md

 ---
 layout: home
-title: Kings Cross from below
+title: King's Cross from below
 subtitle: website guidelines
 ---
 This site supports the book King’s Cross from below edited by Michael Edwards and Jason Katz.
 The book is to be published by UCL Press as a printed volume and as a free PDF. [link] Once we have a copy of the PDF here the search above should search in that as well as the web site.